Hugo Garcia (Australian footballer)

 Hugo Garcia is an Australian rules footballer who plays for the St Kilda Football Club in the Australian Football League (AFL).

+Early life

-He attended the Private catholic school Assumption College in Kilmore.
+Garcia attended the private Catholic school Assumption College in Kilmore, Victoria.
+He is of Spanish and Italian descent.

+He played for the Greenvale Football Club in the Essendon District Football League (EDFL) at a junior level and represented the Calder Cannons in the Talent League in his draft year.

+AFL career

-Garcia was taken by St Kilda with pick 50 of the 2023 National Draft.
+Garcia was taken by St Kilda with pick 50 of the 2023 national draft.
 He made his debut against Greater Western Sydney, coming on as the substitute late in the game and making an impact with 11 possessions.

-In round 8 of the 2025 AFL season Garcia had 19 disposals and a goal against Fremantle, which earnt him a nomination for the 2025 AFL rising star award.